-Not all office buildings are the same, which is why a general classification system exists to categorize them by age, amenities, aesthetics, and general infrastructure.
-Commercial real estate brokers use these classes to prepare market data and justify the prices of spaces within office buildings.
-Because many factors go into pricing office space, some experts argue that the classifications are subjective.
+Not all office buildings are created equal – which is why a general classification system exists to categorize them by age, amenities, aesthetics, and general infrastructure.
+Commercial real estate brokers use these classes to prepare market data and justify the cost of leases within the building.

-Class A rental rates are typically higher than the city’s average rents, and tenant concessions, such as reduced fees or consent to sublease, are rare because premier Class A space is competitively sought after by some of the country's most well-known and largest firms.
-These spaces are popular among banking, real estate, and law firms.
+Class A rental rates are typically higher than the city’s average rents, and tenant concessions, such as reduced fees or consent to sublease, are rare because the premier space is competitively sought after.
+Offices in these buildings often popular among high-profile, white-collar companies, such as financial institutions and law firms.

-Class B properties are considered "average" as far as office spaces go.
-These buildings usually don’t have the same high-quality fixtures, architectural details, and impressive lobbies as Class A spaces, but they are generally nice buildings with fully functional facilities.
+Class B properties are considered decent as far as office spaces go.
+These buildings usually don’t have the same high-quality fixtures, architectural details, and impressive lobbies as Class A spaces, but they are generally nice structures with fully functional facilities.

-Another consideration that separates Class A and B buildings is age.
+Another factor that separates Class A and B buildings: age.
 Class B buildings are typically older than Class A buildings and may be experiencing some deterioration.
-Some buildings start out with a Class A rating but are downgraded after 10 years, or once signs of wear and tear become apparent.
+Some buildings start out with a Class A rating but are downgraded after 10 years, or once signs of wear-and-tear become apparent.

-With some improvements and repairs, a Class C building can be upgraded to Class B, though it is unlikely to achieve Class A status, especially considering its location and age.
+With some improvements and repairs, a Class C building can be upgraded to Class B, though it is unlikely to ever achieve Class A status, due to its location and age.

 Of course, pricing office space is not an exact science; a variety of factors go into it, from the state of the local real estate market to the amenities offered by the building.
 For that reason, official as they sound, these classifications are somewhat subjective—something to bear in mind in lease negotiations.